19 May 2021

 [Pomo 'poʊ.moʊ abbreviation, postmodernism poʊs(t)'mɑd.ərn.iz.əm noun, postmodernist poʊs(t)'mɑd.ərn.ist adjective, postmodernity poʊs(t).moʊd'ər.nə.di noun.]

-I grew up postmodern.
+Seems I grew up postmodern.
 I just didn’t know it had a name.
-I also didn’t realize, at the time, how badly it scared the heebie-jeebies out of Christian apologists.
+I also didn’t realize, at the time, how badly it scared the heebie-jeebies out of many a Christian apologist.

 The label’s not new.
 It first cropped up in the 1950s.
 Artists and architects started using it to describe the hip, exciting things they were doing.
 The current scene was “modern,” so they claimed they were beyond modern, post modern; whatever modern was, they weren’t.
 Pomo is a common abbreviation, although some pomos really hate it.
 I don’t, and use it.

 Gradually people began to claim postmodernism is more than just their artistic style; it’s their worldview, the way they interpret the world around them, particularly the society we live in.
-Like the artists, they didn’t begin with any precise definition: Other people were modern, but they were beyond that.
+Like the artists, they didn’t begin with any precise definition: Other people were modern, and they were somehow beyond that.

 But postmodern grew to become defined as “very, very skeptical of modern.”

 If you’ve not heard this definition before, I don’t blame you.
-When I first heard of the term “postmodernism” in seminary, I heard it defined by Christian apologists, and they defined it as “rejects reality, in favor of their own invented reality.”
+When I first heard the term “postmodernism” in seminary, Christian apologists were describing it as “rejecting reality, in favor of one’s own invented reality.”
 Which is hardly a new philosophy; everybody does that.
-Little kids do it.
-“No!
+Little kids do it: “No!
 I don’t believe you!
 It’s not true!” [covers ears with hands] “La la la I can’t hear you.”
-And no doubt you’ve noticed lots of people in politics do it too.
+And no doubt you’ve noticed loads of people in politics do it too.
 Always have.

 But believing in your own fictions instead of the real world, isn’t postmodernism.
-You want a definition of it, you have to set aside your own knee-jerk prejudices and ask a postmodern.
+You want a proper definition of postmodernism, you gotta set aside your own knee-jerk prejudices and ask a postmodern.
 Or read some of their books.
 I was trained in journalism long before I was trained in theology, so I tracked down and read a bunch of original sources… and realized that’s me.
 That’s totally me.
 I’m postmodern.
-Surprise.
+Surprise!

-Postmodernism is in many ways a backlash to the philosophy of modernism… which is the way people have been looking at the world since the French Enlightenment in the 1700s.
-It’s this presumption humanity’s destiny is to achieve greatness by mastering (or conquering) our environment through the use of reason, logic, math, and science.
+Postmodernism is in many ways a backlash to the philosophy of modernism, which is the way people have been looking at the world since the French Enlightenment in the 1700s.
+It’s this presumption humanity’s grand destiny is to achieve greatness by mastering (or conquering) our environment through the use of reason, logic, math, and science.
 With effort we can learn the universal truths behind everything, harness the great natural forces, and solve every problem.
 We can figure out the best way for everyone to live, and achieve peace and harmony and prosperity.
-(You know, like Star Trek.
-Which was, of course, created and written in the 1960s by moderns.)
+You know, like Star Trek, or Donald Fagen’s song “I.G.Y.”

-Whereas we postmoderns are entirely sure that’s just a pipe dream.
+Whereas we postmoderns are entirely sure that’s all a pipe dream.

 10 May 2021